Rockz1152/blackndsky/windows/windows11.md

     - Taskbar > Disable all
   - Local Machine
     - Windows Explorer > Disable all if you are not using OneDrive
-    - Microsoft Defender and Microsoft SPyNet > Disable all
+    - Microsoft Defender and Microsoft SpyNet > Disable all
     - Taskbar > Disable all
     - Miscellaneous > Disable all except "Disable Network Connecting Status Indicator"
 - Disable System Protection